hridayc7/open-titan-wizard/README.md

         └── App.css              # Styling
 ```

+## Notes about some of the features
+Things that went well
+Things that did not go well, and would need iteration

 ## Note to David and Jefferey
 Hey guys, I really enjoyed working on this project and learned quite a bit.
 Hope you have as much fun using it as I did building it!